SvobodaJakub/baaanduril/README.md

+# baaAnduril: TS10 & TS25 & SP10Pro & D3AA & D2 Anti-dog and anti-car simple low-consumption hacks upon Anduril 2 Flashlight Firmware and FSM UI Toolkit

+# 🐑

+- TS10v1 & TS25: Fet PWM timing reduced to about 85% of the original, IDK if that gives 85% of the output, but it is noticeably less hot and TS10v1 turbo and strobe now runs on a protected 3A cell.
+- For TS10v2, use the lowfet build, that also works with a protected 3A cell.
+(HD10 turbo current measurement with a multimeter showed roughly between 2A to 3A if I remember correctly.)
+- New defaults:
+    - Steps 1-7 have a bit lower intensity than the usual defaults.
+        - Step 1 intensity 1/150 (Hank: 3/150) instead of usual 10/150.
+        - Step 7 intensity 118/150 instead of usual 130/150.
+    - Step 8 instead of turbo in simple mode, intensity 134/150.
+    - The reason is that after a while, eyes adapt and the intensity is subjectively very similar, but the runtimes are now improved.
+    - No turbo in simple mode (except for SP10Pro, set to the least-accessible turbo).
+    - Very low thermal ceiling, set to 39°C (102°F), to prevent low-temperature burns and provide longer runtimes.
+    - Tactical (6C) mode new defaults:
+        - 1H: Strobe.
+A very contentious topic, but from my personal experience, it helped me to deter a dog to come too close.
+        - 2H: Bike flasher.
+I use it to shine at the ground while crossing a particular sidewalk at night, which is at a bad spot and people get killed there regularly.
+The brightness variance is enough to draw attention, but not too disorienting to hurt drivers' perceptions nor reactions. **Do not shine at drivers, when in a city with many lights, it could make the user indistinguishable from a nonanimate object at an unrecognizable distance and could hide the user via the photonic barrier effect.**
+        - 3H: Step 7 steady light for quick inspections.
+    - Auto-lockout after 1 minute, brightness memory for 1 minute.
+    - Default brightness around level 5 (goes to level 5 on the stepped ramp).
+    - Stepped ramp.
+    - Simple UI after reset.
+    - No police strobe.
+    - RGB-Aux shows voltage, high brightness when not locked, low brightness when locked (disabled in kids mode).
+    - I like these defaults and having them set automatically on reset is convenient.
+If not your cup of tea (likely), the commit diff shows what to tweak probably quicker than discovering it independently.
+- Ultra simple/kids mode (13+C in simple UI reconfigures simple mode to a single brightness at around step 4, no auto-lockout).
+- Non-extended simple UI (no 3H, no 7C, no 7H) with nonconfigurable tactical mode (6C works, but 7H within doesn't).
+- Tactical (6C) mode enabled in simple UI if simple UI is configured with 4 or more steps.
+- SP10Pro: shortcut to reconfigure ramp to Li-Ion equivalent brightness 1-5 for NiMH (13+C in advanced UI)
+- The hacks are not sophisticated, likely broken for other models than TS10 & TS25 & SP10Pro & D3AA ( & yet-untested D2, waiting for flashing adapter), and not maintainable nor upstreamable.
+Made while being sleep-deprived.

+- Approximate battery life for TS10 with the default Wurkkos 14500 (about 700 mAh):
+    - Step 6: approx 1 hour
+    - Step 5: approx 3 hours
+    - Step 4: approx 11 hours
+    - Step 3: approx 36 hours
+    - Step 2: a week at minimum (didn't run the test longer yet)

+- Approximate battery life for SP10Pro with white Eneloop and with the NiMH ramp set:
+    - Step 6: approx 1 hour
+    - Step 5: approx 2 hours
+    - Step 4: approx 7 hours
+    - Step 3: approx 15 hours
+    - Step 2: approx 3 days

+- Approximate battery life for D2 with Vapcell H10 (I don't have the flashing kit, test based on setting the default Anduril, which should be identical):
+    - Step 6: approx 2h:20m
+    - Step 5: approx 4 hours
+    - Step 4: approx 11 hours

+- The brightness levels 1-5 are subjectively roughly comparable across all the listed flashlights, as long as D3AA runs on NiMH.

+- No measurements with D3AA, didn't play much with it.

+- Binary builds in the [`/hex`](https://github.com/SvobodaJakub/baaanduril/tree/trunk/hex) directory (not the proper place to put them in, but this is not meant for upstreaming nor being taken seriously, also sleep deprived).

+The original README.md follows:

+---

 # Anduril Flashlight Firmware + FSM Flashlight UI Toolkit

 Anduril is a user interface for flashlights.
 It is written with FSM, a UI